CAN-DO NEWS FLASH

 Vice news reached out to the CANDO Foundation seeking an interview with a clemency recipient that Obama commuted on his last day in office.
-We paired them … Read the rest
+We … Read the rest

 Obama’s ramping up of commutations, which lessens an inmate’s prison time, was extraordinary given the historic rarity of it all, according to advocates.

 “Everybody was hoping they’d see their name on the list,” said Povah, who herself was granted clemency … Read the rest